 Robert was Senior Independent Director of both The British Land Company plc (NED 1999-2010) and of 3i Group plc (NED, 2006-2010).
 Robert was Chairman of HMV Group plc from February 2009 until March 2011.
 Robert’s regulatory and government department experience includes the Regulatory Decisions Committee of the FSA, the Takeover Panel Appeal Board and the Industrial Advisory Board of BIS (Department for Business, Innovation and Skills).
 Robert was appointed a Non-Executive Director of the Shareholder Executive Board in November 2013 and became Chairman on 1 September 2014.
-He was Chairman and a member of the Governing Body of Rugby School from 2004-2014.
-He is an Advisory Board Member of The Sutton Trust, a founder and Trustee of the SpringBoard Boarding Bursary Foundation and a Trustee of the Kew Foundation and a Board Member of the Investor Forum.
-Robert is a Chartered Accountant and Barrister
+Robert was Chairman and a member of the Governing Body of Rugby School from 2004-2014.
+He is an Advisory Board Member of The Sutton Trust, a founder and Trustee of the SpringBoard Boarding Bursary Foundation, a Trustee of the Kew Foundation and a Board Member of the Investor Forum.
+Robert is a Chartered Accountant and Barrister.

 Geoff is a Nephrologist practicing in Dallas, Texas since 1981 associated with Dallas Nephrology Associates, a single specialty group of 75 doctors providing care to patients with kidney disease.
 They provide out-patient and in-patient care as well as dialysis support and renal transplantation to patients with chronic kidney disease.